 In theory, a conductivity measuring cell is formed by two 1-cm square surfaces spaced 1-cm apart.
 Cells of different physical configuration are characterized by their cell constant, K. This cell constant (K) is a function of the electrode areas, the distance between the electrodes and the electrical field pattern between the electrodes.
 The theoretical cell just described has a cell constant of K = 1.0.
 Often, for considerations having to do with sample volume or space, a cell's physical configuration is designed differently.
 Cells with constants of 1.0 cm-1 or greater normally have small, widely spaced electrodes.
 Cells with constants of K = 0.
 1 or less normally have large closely spaced electrodes.
-Since K (cell constant) is a "factor" that reflects a particular cell's physical configuration, it must be multiplied by the observed conductance to obtain the actual conductivity reading.
+Since K (cell constant) is a "factor" that reflects a particular cell's physical configuration, it must be multiplied by the observed conductance to obtain the actual conductivity reading. (see Water resistivity measurement)

+For example, for an observed conductance reading of 200 ÁS using a cell with K = 0.
+1, the conductivity value is 200 x 0.
+1 = 20 ÁS/cm.
 In a simplified approach, the cell constant is defined as the ratio of the distance between the electrodes, d, to the electrode area, A. This however neglects the existence of a fringe-field effect, which affects the electrode area by the amount AR.
 Therefore K = d/(A + AR).
 Because it is normally impossible to measure the fringe-field effect and the amount of AR to calculate the cell constant, K, the actual K of a specific cell is determined by a comparison measurement of a standard solution of known electrolytic conductivity.

 The most commonly used standard solution for calibration is 0.01 M KCl.
 This solution has a conductivity of 1412 ÁS/cm at 25oC.
 In summary, the calibration of a conductivity probe is to compensate for the fact that: